MelchiorDahrk/Expedition32/readme.md

 OAAB_Data version 2.5.0 or later.
 Tamriel_Data version 25.0 or later.

+MOP is recommended to avoid visible mist markers.

 If you want achievements to work in OpenMW, you must update to version 3.0.0 or later of OMW Achievements

 ## Compatibility